 Post-trip clean up

 Disclosure: This post contains affiliate links, which means that I make a small commission if a purchase is made.
 This does not change the price of the item.
-Regardless, the items listed here are owned by me and purchased with my own funds.
+Regardless, the items listed here are owned by me and most are purchased with my own funds.
 All reviews are unbiased and not paid for by any company.
 Thank you for supporting this blog!